The Mentoring Program

 - http://wmata.com - DC Metro System Website - View Metrorail (Subway) and Metrobus schedules and maps.

-- http://www.unionstationdc.com/ - Located on the Red Line, 10 minutes from CUA, great place to go see a movie, cheap eats and a few places to shop.
+- http://www.unionstationdc.com/ - Located on the Red Line, 10 minutes from CUA, great place for cheap eats and shops.

 - http://www.nps.gov/nama/ - The National Park Service website for the National Mall.